massi-ang/aws-iot-custom-authorizer-sample/README.md

   --source-arn $auth_arn
 ```

 ### Test the authorizer

-To test the authorizer you can use of the provided clients.
+To test the authorizer you can use one of the provided clients or the `raw-pub-sub` sample clients in some of SDKs.

 For javascript the client is in  `client/javascript` folder and works only for WebSocket.
 This client uses the [v1 node sdk](https://github.com/aws/aws-iot-device-sdk-js).
 For python the client is in `client/python/minimal-wss-client.py`.